delagetto-gh/GoF-TemplateMethod/README.md

 ```cs
 class LanguageSpeakingHuman.cs
 ```
-will do grunt work of preparing the full sentance, with their name... while *derived* **LanguageSpeakingHumans** will prepare the part of the sentance that is specific to it (what the base must delegate for).
+will do grunt work of preparing the full sentance, with their name... while *derived* **LanguageSpeakingHumans** will prepare the part of the sentance that is specific to it (what the base must delegate to the derived for).